Lifetime Pesticide Exposures Shorten Telomeres

 “Seven pesticides previously associated with cancer risk in the epidemiologic literature were inversely associated with RTL in buccal cell DNA among cancer-free pesticide applicators.”

-Other research links pesticide/herbicide use with higher cancer rates
+Pesticide/herbicide use linked to higher cancer rates

 A 2006 study found metolachlor application was linked with higher risks of lung cancer.
 A 2009 study found that butylate was linked with prostate cancerand non-Hodgkin lymphoma.
 A 2012 review from Health Canada found that 12 pesticides were linked with increased cancer rates and six pesticides – including several noted above that shorten telomere length – also had laboratory evidence of cancer association.